English Lab Puppies - Read prior to placing a deposit

 By placing a deposit with us, you are agreeing to the terms below.
 Deposits are nonrefundable!

-No exceptions will be made, unless we are unable to provide you with a puppy.
+No exceptions will be made, unless we are unable to provide you with an English lab puppy.

 Deposits may be transferred to a different litter, once.
-If you have a deposit down and back out on a puppy, then transfer it to another litter and back out, you forfeit your deposit.
-Deposits may be used fo up to 2 years.
+If you have a deposit down and back out on an english lab puppy, then transfer it to another litter and back out, you forfeit your deposit.
+Deposits may be used for up to 2 years.

 We request a non-refundable deposit of $200.00 to hold a puppy.
 Puppies are picked in deposit order, after you have picked your puppy the remainder of your balance is due.